skylight-hq/skylight.digital/_projects/va_diffusion_marketplace.md

 The VA operates the nation's largest healthcare system, called the Veterans Healthcare Administration (VHA).
 It consists of 150 medical centers and nearly 1,400 community-based outpatient clinics, community living centers, Vet centers, and domiciliary.
-Together these healthcare facilities, and the more than 53,000 licensed healthcare practitioners, provide comprehensive care to more than 8.3 million veterans each year.
+Together, these healthcare facilities, and the more than 53,000 licensed healthcare practitioners, provide comprehensive care to more than 8.3 million veterans each year.

-When proven healthcare practices emerge in one or more of the VHA's operations, how do you systematically identify and spread the adoption of those across the VHA's healthcare delivery network?
-That's the challenge the VA has been facing, and an important one to solve given the life-saving implications.
+When proven healthcare practices emerge in one or more of the VHA's operations, how do you systematically identify and spread their adoption across the VHA's healthcare delivery network?
+That's the challenge the VA has been facing, and it's an important one to solve given the life-saving implications.
 {% endcapture %}

 {% capture solution %}